 And I do wonder if coquina walls could talk how many more stories could be told about this fascinating place?

 There are plenty of good restaurants in St. Augustine where the seafood is a specialty.
 By all means, check out these restaurants recommended by locals:

-Saltwater Cowboys (delicious, the atmosphere is one of the best in Florida)
+Saltwater Cowboys (delicious, the atmosphere is also one of the best in Florida)

 Osteens (a local favorite)

 Barnacle Bills (a local favorite)

 Places to Stay

 Jay Bird’s Inn (reasonable, spacious, clean, affordable, a drive to downtown)

 For a St. Augustine classic Minorcan Chowder, the favorite dish, also try these recommendations from locals: